ARTICLE

 Data Quality and Integration:

-Ensure data accuracy and consistency across various systems and sources to generate reliable CLV estimates.
+Ensure consistency and accuracy of data across multiple systems and sources in order to produce reliable CLV estimates.

 Customer Segmentation:

-Segment customers based on behavioral patterns, preferences, and profitability to tailor marketing strategies and maximize CLV.
+Segment customers according to behavioral characteristics, preference, and profitability in order to personalize marketing and achieve maximum CLV.

 Dynamic Nature of CLV: